 2015 The first quarter of 2015 was marred by election violence.
 Still, elections held in March and April peacefully replaced incumbent president Goodluck Jonathan with Muhammadu Buhari.
-In the first half of the year, Boko Haram launched major attacks on Baga and Damasak in Borno state.
+In the first half of the year, Boko Haram launched major attacks on Baga and Damasak in Borno state and pledged allegiance to the Islamic State of Iraq and the Levant (ISIL).
 The military responded with an operation to clear Boko Haram out of its stronghold in the Sambisa Forest.
 In August, new president Buhari set a goal of defeating Boko Haram by December.
 Meanwhile, communal violence continued, with notable clashes between Tiv farmers and Fulani herdsmen.

 2014 Violence continued in the northeast.
 Boko Haram’s intensified targeting of civilians and capture of several towns in the states of Adamawa, Borno, and Yobe resulted in the mass displacement of people.
 In August, the group announced the formation of a caliphate in its seized territory.
 Government security operations against Boko Haram continued, with gains made in Adamawa at the end of the year.
 In May, the United Nations Security Council added Boko Haram to its list of al-Qaeda-linked organizations.
 Communal violence persisted, notably in the states of Katsina, Kaduna, Nassarawa, Zamfara, and Taraba.
 The Movement for Emancipation of the Niger Delta (MEND) engaged in attacks at the beginning of the year, but announced a ceasefire in June.
 According to the Council on Foreign Relations, there were 13,847 conflict-related deaths this year, with Borno the hardest hit state.
 Funding of $16.7-million (U.S.) was allocated for the 2014 Strategic Response Plan for Nigeria coordinated by the United Nations.